SlexAxton/sc-handlebars/README.md

 https://github.com/kpdecker/handlebars.js

+Just sub things that say `handlebars` with `sc-handlebars`

+Ugh, ok...
+Try this:

+`npm install sc-handlebars -g`

+`cd myapp/templates/mytemplate.handlebars`

+BOOM

+You should see compiled handlebars templates now.
+There are flags and stuff too, those will show up if you just type `sc-handlebars` after installation.
+It'll do files or directories and stuff too. woot.

 ## WTF is this

 I have a single wiki/doc on the who, what, and why, if you are interested in WTF this is: